-Cash used in financing activities was \$354 million for the six months ended March 31, 2005, compared to \$2.718 billion of cash provided for the six months ended March 31, 2004.
+Cash used in financing activities was \$342 million for the six months ended March 31, 2005, compared to \$2.718 billion of cash provided for the six months ended March 31, 2004.
 Cash flows from financing activities are not comparable from period to period.
 In 2004, we began operating as an independent company.
 However, in 2003, we were owned by Time Warner.
 As such, all of our cash requirements were funded by Time Warner and Time Warner received most of the cash generated by us through a centralized cash management system or use of shared international cash pooling arrangements.
 Consequently, except for principal payments on capital leases and certain net borrowings of third-party debt, which were not significant, all financing activities for the historical 2004 period related to movement of cash between Time Warner and us.

-Cash provided by financing activities for 2004 principally reflected activities to fund the purchase price paid in connection with the Acquisition, settle intercompany receivables and payables for the period preceding the Acquisition, and modify our initial capital structure by returning a portion of the initial capital contributed by the Investors.
+Cash provided by financing activities for 2004 principally reflected activities to fund the purchase price paid in connection with the Acquisition, settle intercompany receivables and payables for the period preceding the Acquisition, and modify our initial capital structure by returning a portion of the initial capital contributed by the Investor Group.
 In particular, we borrowed \$1.650 billion which was used primarily to fund a portion of the purchase price paid in connection with the Acquisition (including transaction costs) and to pay \$78 million of financing-related debt issuance costs.
-We also received capital contributions of \$1.250 billion from the Investors to fund a portion of the purchase price paid in connection with the Acquisition.
+We also received capital contributions of \$1.250 billion from the Investor Group to fund a portion of the purchase price paid in connection with the Acquisition.
 Finally, with respect to the pre-acquisition, two-month period ended February 29, 2004, \$114 million of net funding was received by Time Warner and used, in part, to repay \$124 million of third-party indebtedness.
-Cash used in financing activities for the six months ended March 31, 2005 primarily relates to the quarterly term loan debt repayments of \$6 million and the payment of a \$344 million return of capital to our parent companies.
+Cash used in financing activities for the six months ended March 31, 2005 primarily relates to the quarterly term loan debt repayments of \$6 million, the returns of capital paid to the Investor Group of \$807 million, and the \$209 million redemption of subsidiary preferred stock as part of the Holdings Refinancing, offset principally by \$681 million of net proceeds after debtissuance costs from the issuance of debt as part of the Holdings Refinancing.